tmort/wpsocialite/readme.txt

 3. Plugin settings, located in Settings->Discussion

 == Changelog ==

+= 1.4.3 =
+* Adds localization support and allows you to select the CPT WPSocialite displays on.

 = 1.4.2 =
 * Fixed Pinterest loading all at once.
 Corrected readme instructions for manual usage.
 Removed class selection option.